jvaldezio-alt/OLLDA_PUBLIC/README.md

 # OLLDA — Oracle Listener Log Discovery & Analyzer

-> Local listener log analyzer for Oracle RAC environments — upload your listener.log and instantly explore connections, IPs, errors and trends.
+> Local listener log analyzer for Oracle environments (including RAC) — upload your listener.log and instantly explore connections, IPs, errors and trends.

 **OLLDA** is a lightweight web application that runs entirely on your local machine.
 No data is sent to any external server.
 Your listener logs never leave your computer.